https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Search this site ...

-That show served a purpose in gaining exposure for many contemporary African artists that may not otherwise have had their works exhibited at an international level but there is occasion now for a change in the way African art is exhibited.
+The show served a purpose in gaining exposure for many contemporary African artists that may not otherwise have had their works exhibited at an international level but there is occasion now for a change in the way African art is exhibited at home and further afield.

-It is also up to the contemporary African artists themselves to have strong conviction about their work, to know that it is valid and contributes to a contemporary African discourse and they need to take a more active role in developing and defining exactly what is Contemporary African art.
+Presently, contemporary African artists themselves have a strong conviction about their work, they know that it has validity and contributes to a contemporary African discourse and they are taking a more active role in developing and defining exactly what is Contemporary African art.

-But they cannot do it alone and African governments must see that culture and development are inseparable; funds must be allocated for the advancement of art of all forms.
-Art and culture must be promoted within society until they collectively become a matter of national pride and art again takes its important place within the community as it did before colonialism arrived on the continent.
+But they cannot do it alone and African governments and institutions must realise that culture and development are inseparable; funds need to be allocated for the advancement of art of all forms.
+Art and culture have to be promoted within society until they collectively become a matter of national pride and art again takes its important place within the community as it did before colonialism arrived on the continent.

 True contemporary African artists operate outside the rationale of international art and reflect their own underlying principles.